sammchardy/python-binance-chain/README.rst

 Use the async `create` classmethod to initialise an instance of the class.

-All methods are otherwise the same as the binance_chain.http.HttpApiClient
+All methods are otherwise the same as the HttpApiClient

 .. code:: python